Browse by Medical Category

 When an illness has progressed to an advanced stage, treatment to relieve pain and other symptoms continues.
 The Palliative Care team will remain closely involved, with a focus on intensive caring.
 The goal is to help the patient live life to the fullest with quality and dignity.

 The Palliative Care team realizes that the pain of loss for a family continues after the death of a loved one.
 The team will keep in contact with the family in a variety of ways to offer support and to make suggestions for resources in the community, such as bereavement support groups.
-The Palliative Care Service mails one-page Bereavement Readings to the families at regular intervals during the first year after the death.
+The Palliative Care Division mails one-page Bereavement Readings to the families at regular intervals during the first year after the death.

 Palliative care can be provided during any stage of a serious illness, even during active treatment such as chemotherapy or radiation.
 Team members can help with the transition to hospice care, if needed.